SimonSubokLee/ston-docs-son/admin/handling_http_requests.kr.rst

    $URL[/source/*], $RES[cache-control: no-cache], set, 404
    /secure/*.dat, $RES[x-custom], unset, 200

-IP, GeoIP, Header and URL form can be used for {Match} configuration.
+IP, GeoIP, Header and URL forms can be used for a {Match} configuration.

 -  **IP**
-   $IP[...] format is used, and supports IP, IP Range, Bitmask and Subnet formats.
+   $IP[...] format is used and supports IP, IP Range, Bitmask and Subnet formats.

 -  **GeoIP**
    $IP[...] format is used and :ref:`access-control-geoip` must be predefined.